rumeysayilmaz/node-setup/README.md

 `docker-compose up -d`

-The password inside `mcl.Dockerfile` has to be changed for security reasons.
-Either change it before building the docker service or change the password using the following commands:
+If you wish to make a direct connection to the container, then place the ip address of your remote host on the `youripaddress` below:

-Make ssh connection with the respective port number:
+From shell, to make an ssh connection with the respective port number (the port number in the `docker-compose.yml` file):

-`ssh root@127.0.0.1 -p 49155`
+`ssh root@youripaddress -p 49155`

-Change the password:

-`passwd`

 To start the daemon: